A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Continuous description and equilibrium solutions

-and assume that the material is broken down as $F \geq z_{\textrm{cut}}$. \cite{james} studied elastic bars and their static theory.
-In order that the description of the total energy makes sense $\phi'(X)$ must exist almost everywhere and be measurable.
+and assume that the material is broken down when $F \geq z_{\textrm{cut}}$.
+Elastic bars and their static theories were studied by James \cite{James1979}.
+In order to properly describe the total energy, $F(X)=\phi'(X)$ must exist almost everywhere and be measurable.
 Still, some possibilities of the function space are left open, depending upon the weakness of the derivative.
-It is indicated in \cite{james} that the best alternative seems to be the class of absolutely continuous functions.
-For each absolutely continuous $\phi(X)$, there is an integrable function $F(X)$ such that
+It is indicated in \cite{James1979} that the best alternative seems to be the class of absolutely continuous functions.
+For each absolutely continuous function $\phi(X)$, there is an integrable function $F(X)$, such that

-$\phi'(X)$ exists almost everywhere.
-Also, $\phi'(X)$ is integrable and $\phi'(X)=F(X)$ a.e.
-The Euler equationto find the minimizer for the total energy $\Ec(\phi)$ under the class of absolutely continuous functions are given in \cite{james}
+and $F(X)$ is existing and integrable almost everywhere.
+The Euler equation to find the minimizer for the total energy $\Ec(\phi)$ under the class of absolutely continuous functions are given in \cite{James1979},

 where $c$ is the integration constant.
-It will produce the equilibrium configuration or steady-state solution $\phi(X)$.
+The minimizer will produce the equilibrium configuration or steady-state solution.
+Note that